HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Photo of a young Cycas Revoluta or Sago Palm houseplant

-It's become more popular in the last decade as people have started to notice and appreciate the Sago Palm's easy going nature and very slow growth rate, it also doesn't need to be repotted too often and for allergy sufferers there is no pollen or flowers to deal with.
+It's become more popular in the last decade as people have started to notice and appreciate the Sago Palm's easy going nature and very slow growth rate.
+It also doesn't need to be repotted too often and for allergy sufferers there is no pollen or flowers to deal with.

 Be careful - the entirety of this plant is poisonous to animals and humans

-Finally, despite it's unfussy nature and harmless looking appearance the entirety of this plant is poisonous to animals and humans.
+Despite it's unfussy nature and harmless looking appearance the entirety of this plant is poisonous to animals and humans.
 A lot of houseplants have a slightly toxic and poisonous trait about them, but they either taste unpleasant so not enough of the plant is consumed to cause any damage or the toxicity isn't high enough to be a problem.

 The centre of a Sago Palm photo by Matheus Natan

-The semi glossy deep green leaves are quite tough and solid so resist damage well and maintain a rigid and symmetrical shape.
-They look tranquil and relaxing from a distance but stand their ground well against minor damage making it a mobile, can-do and hardy house guest.
+The semi glossy deep green leaves are quite tough and solid so resist damage well and maintain a rigid and symmetrical shape. - Photo Credit - Matheus Natan

 Tom Knight profile photo